RCMP equipment, guns stolen from east Regina garage: police

 “When a piece of uniform clothing goes missing, we’ve seen before in Canada that can be used for a bad purpose and we want to make sure that doesn’t happen, so there’s rigorous efforts obviously in this case,” said Bray.

-He added that since it did happen to an RCMP member, they are working with both the RCMP and RPS investigative units to investigate the theft as they would any other break and enter.
+He added that because it was an RCMP member, they are working with both the RCMP and RPS investigative units to investigate the theft as they would any other break and enter.

 He explained they will look for fingerprints, nearby surveillance video, and work with sources who may have been in the community to try and determine who committed the crime.